M3RG-IITD/Industrial_scale_Cement_Emissions/README.md

 | Progress Bar        | tqdm                 | 4.65.0    |

 ## Installation guide:
 To replicate the environment used for model training and analysis, ensure you have Conda installed.
-If not, download it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).
+If not, download it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (takes upto 5 mins) or [Anaconda](https://www.anaconda.com/) (takes up to 20 mins).

 ## Reproducing the conda environment